-Dr. Brosco is a clinician-educator who contributes to science by translating evidence-based clinical and organizational practice into ethically optimized public policy.
-In October 2022, he was named division director at the Division of Services for Children with Special Health Needs (DSCSHN), part of the federal government’s Maternal Child Health Bureau (MCHB) in the Health Resources and Services Administration (HRSA).
-At DSCSHN Dr. Brosco leads a team tasked with ensuring that every child in the U.S. receive the medical care and family support they need to play, go to school, and grow up to be healthy and productive adults.
+Dr. Brosco is a pediatrician and historian who serves as the Director for the Division of Services for Children with Special Health Needs at the Health Resources and Services Administration’s Maternal and Child Health Bureau (MCHB).
+As DSCSHN Director, Dr. Brosco leads an interdisciplinary team tasked with ensuring that every child in the U.S. receives the medical care and family support they need to play, go to school, and grow up to be healthy and productive adults.

-Dr. Brosco has also been active in national health policy groups, such as the Advisory Committee on Heritable Disorders in Newborns and Children (Department of Health and Human Services) and the National Workgroup on Standards for Systems of Care for Children and Youth with Special Health Care Needs (Association of Maternal and Child Health Programs/National Academy for State Health Policy).
+For over two decades, Dr. Brosco has held a series of leadership positions for the Florida Department of Health’s Children’s Medical Services (CMS), which seeks to improve the health of children with special health care needs.
+From 2017-19 he was Florida’s Deputy Secretary of Health for CMS, and he stepped down in 2022 after 4 years as the state’s Title V Director for CSHCN.
+Dr. Brosco has also been active in national health policy groups, such as the Advisory Committee on Heritable Disorders in Newborns and Children and the National Workgroup on Standards for Systems of Care for Children and Youth with Special Health Care Needs.
 In 2019 he was awarded a Maternal and Child Health Bureau Director’s Award for noteworthy national level contributions to the health of infants, mothers, children, adolescents, and children with special health care needs.

 Selected Publications